×

 Portfolio Highlights

-The ClearBridge Large Cap Value Strategy outperformed the benchmark Russell 1000 Value Index for the quarter.
-On an absolute basis, the Strategy had positive contributions from six of 11 sectors.
-The energy and industrials sectors were the main positive contributors, while financials and communication services were the main detractors.
+The ClearBridge Large Cap Value Strategy underperformed the benchmark Russell 1000 Value Index for the quarter.
+On an absolute basis, the Strategy had positive contributions from eight of 11 sectors.
+The IT, financials and health care sectors were the main positive contributors, while energy was the main detractor.

 Related Perspectives